The Best Free Trello Alternative

 Trello is usually used for managing and collaborating with team members on projects.
 Trello’s take on the Kanban board visually helps you stay organized and gives you clarity on what tasks your team members are working on at any given time.

-Trello’s ease of use makes it a viable solution for individuals and teams of all sizes that are looking for a visual and intuitive project management software.
+Trello’s simple interface and ease of use make it a viable solution for users and teams of all sizes that are looking for a visual and intuitive kanban project management software.

 What Are Some Limitations of Trello?